-We know that great mass demonstrations were held in every European country by Socialists protesting against their governments' declarations of war and mobilizations for war.
-And we know, too, that these demonstrations were suddenly rendered impotent by the complete surrender of the Socialist parliamentary leaders and the official socialist press [, with their "justifications" of "defensive wars" and the safeguarding of "democracy"].
+Great demonstrations were held in every European country by Socialists protesting against their governments' declarations of war and mobilizations for war.
+And we know that these demonstrations were suddenly rendered impotent by the complete surrender of the Socialist parliamentary leaders and the official Socialist press, with their "justifications" of "defensive wars" and the safeguarding of "democracy."

 Why the sudden change of front?
-Why did the socialist leaders in the parliaments of the future belligerents vote the war credits?
-[Why did not Moderate Socialism carry out the policy of the Basle Manifesto, namely: the converting of an imperialist war into a civil war - into a proletarian revolution?
-Why did it either openly favor the war or adopt a policy of petty-bourgeois pacifism?]
-Why did the official socialist press in Germany, France, Italy, Belgium, etc., suddenly reverse its position and call for resistance to the invader?
-In short, why did the dominant Socialists support their governments?
+Why did the Socialist leaders in the parliaments of the belligerents vote the war credits?
+Why did not Moderate Socialism carry out the policy of the Basle Manifesto, namely: the converting of an imperialist war into a civil war into a proletarian revolution?
+Why did it either openly favor the war or adopt a policy of petty-bourgeois pacifism?